Burton-David/NLP-Natural-Language-Processing/README.md

 # NLP-Natural-Language-Processing
-Commonly Used Code and Examples of NLP projects
+Commonly Used Code for NLP projects

 ## data_loading
 * load_text_file(filename): Loads a text file and returns the contents as a string.